aurora-opensource/xviz/dev-docs/007-transforms-rfc.md

 Supporting data without the need for timestamps can be done with XVIZ.

 Currently, timestamps are required by XVIZ as it models and supports time-based navigation.
 However there are cases where either data is unchanging, or the element of time is unimportant.

 For now this requirement can be worked around using the existing message types.
 To holistically remove this requirement on XVIZ would require context that would detract from the focus of this proposal but can be addressed independently at a later time.

 ## Support for linear interpolation on poses

 A desired features is the ability for the client to interpolate between pose data samples.
 This requires a sequence of data with timestamps and an interpolation function.
 I have decided to avoid addressing this initial proposal; however, it is worth noting there are no known obstacles to supporting interpolation.

 The current proposal supports time-varying transforms.
-An approach to aleviate the need for interpolation would be to increasing the frequency of the definition of the Poses as necessary.
+An approach to alleviate the need for interpolation would be to increasing the frequency of the definition of the Poses as necessary.

 To highlight how this would work today, we can describe the 2 categories of transforms and how they are represented in XVIZ messages.
 Details are also covered in the section **Message combinations**.

-  * **persistent** transforms - These use the most recent transform relative to the timestamp.
+- **persistent** transforms - These use the most recent transform relative to the timestamp.
 These transforms do not expire.
 These would be sent in a PERSISTENT XVIZ state_update message.

-  * **dynamic** transforms - These use the most recent transform relative to the timestamp, but due to the expected frequence of this data they may be purged as more data is sent.
+- **dynamic** transforms - These use the most recent transform relative to the timestamp, but due to the expected frequency of this data they may be purged as more data is sent.
 These would come in a COMPLETE or INCREMENTAL message.
+As these messages represent changing state, interpolation and extrapolation would be most useful here.

 # Other considerations